 - After adjusting the needle position, slowly turn the handwheel toward you (counterclockwise) and check the needle does not touch the presser foot.
-If the needle hits the presser foot, the needle may bend or break. - Securely tighten the positioning screw using a screwdriver.
+If the needle hits the presser foot, the needle may bend or break. - Securely tighten the positioning screw.